James Hutchison (American politician)

+Education

 Hutchison, a native of Dover, graduated from Dover High School in 1961.
-He received an associate's degree in criminal justice from Delaware Technical & Community College in 1987.
+He received an associate's degree in criminal justice from Delaware Technical Community College in 1987.

+Career

+Policing

 Hutchison served as the police chief of Dover prior to entering politics.
 He held Dover's at-large city council seat from 1993 to 1994.

+Politics

 In 1994, Hutchison was elected Dover's first full-time mayor.
 He retired from office in 2004.

 In 2008, Hutchinson ran for the Delaware Senate in the 17th District, but lost the election to Democrat Brian Bushweller.

 In January 2011, Hutchison announced his candidacy for an open seat in the Dover City Council, which was being vacated by retiring City Council President Ken Hogan.
 Hutchison won the City Council District 1 seat in the municipal election held on April 19, 2011, defeating Holly Malone.

 In August 2011, Hutchison proposed lengthening the terms for the mayor and city council members from the current two-year term to four-years in office.
 Hutchison argued that the current election system, in which Dover's candidates must seek re-election every two years, is too expensive, costing the city approximately $10,000 per election.
 He told council that his proposal would save the city money and promote increased leadership among Dover's elected officials.
 Under his proposal, if enacted, the new four-year terms would be gradually phased in over a two-year period.